RANGES AND FORMATS

-Black Library and Warhammer Digital products are available in a wide variety of physical and digital formats, and across a host of ranges and story types.
+Black Library products are available in a wide variety of physical and digital formats, and across a host of ranges and story types.
 This page gives you a brief overview so you know what to expect when you’re buying a new tale.

 In the grim darkness of the far future, mankind battles for survival in a galaxy torn asunder by bloodshed and destruction.
 Humanity teeters on the brink of extinction, assailed on all sides by aliens, traitors and daemons, and only the superhuman strength of the Space Marines and the uncountable numbers of the Astra Militarum stand between the slavering alien hordes and total annihilation.

 Space Marine Battles

 Genetically modified to be the perfect soldiers and armed with the deadliest of weapons, the Space Marines of the Adeptus Astartes are humanity’s greatest defenders.
 This range chronicles the most renowned battles of a wide variety of Space Marine Chapters.

 It is the 31st millennium.
 Under the benevolent leadership of the Immortal Emperor, the Imperium of Man has stretched out across the galaxy.
 It is a golden age of discovery and conquest.
 Set 10,000 years before the timeline of Warhammer 40,000, the Horus Heresy series tells of the galaxy-spanning civil war that threatens to bring about the extinction of humanity as the traitorous Warmaster Horus turns his forces against his father, the Emperor.
 As the flames of war spread across the galaxy, mankind’s champions will be put to the ultimate test, as brother faces brother and the universe trembles to the beat of war.